Göbekli Tepe

 The site was first used at the dawn of the southwest Asian Neolithic period, which marked the appearance of the oldest permanent human settlements anywhere in the world.
 Prehistorians link this Neolithic Revolution to the advent of agriculture but disagree on whether farming caused people to settle down or vice versa.
 Göbekli Tepe, a monumental complex built on a rocky mountaintop with no clear evidence of agricultural cultivation, has played a prominent role in this debate.

-Recent findings suggest a settlement at Göbekli Tepe, with domestic structures, extensive cereal processing, a water supply, and tools associated with daily life.
+Findings published in 2019 suggest a settlement at Göbekli Tepe, with domestic structures, extensive cereal processing, a water supply, and tools associated with daily life.
 This contrasts with a previous interpretation of the site as a sanctuary used by nomads, with few or no permanent inhabitants.
 No definitive purpose has been determined for the megalithic structures, which have been popularly described as the "world's first temple[s]".
 They were likely roofed and appear to have regularly collapsed, been inundated by landslides, and subsequently repaired or rebuilt.
 The architecture and iconography are similar to other contemporary sites in the vicinity, such as Karahan Tepe.

 The site was first noted in a 1963 archaeological survey.
 German archaeologist Klaus Schmidt recognised its significance in 1994 and began excavations there the following year.
 After he died in 2014, work continued as a joint project of Istanbul University, Şanlıurfa Museum, and the German Archaeological Institute, under the direction of Turkish prehistorian Necmi Karul.
 Göbekli Tepe was designated a UNESCO World Heritage Site in 2018, recognising its outstanding universal value as "one of the first manifestations of human-made monumental architecture".
 As of 2021, around 10% of the site has been excavated.
 Additional areas were examined by geophysical surveys, which showed the mound to contain at least 20 large enclosures.